adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 [API documentation](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network/api-reference)

 ### Lifecycle for Edge extension <!-- omit in toc -->
 The [Lifecycle for Edge](https://aep-sdks.gitbook.io/docs/foundation-extensions/lifecycle-for-edge-network) extension enables you to collect app lifecycle data from your mobile app when using AEP and the Edge extension.
-This includes data like app start, stop, and crashes, device type, device OS, etc.
+This includes data like app start, stop, device type, device OS, etc.

 [API documentation](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/lifecycle/lifecycle-api-reference)